satpalsr/sdk/docs/server.hytopia.md

 </td><td>

-The camera orientation state of a
+The camera orientation state of a Player.

 </td></tr>